International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_3_Operational_Environment_Certification.md

 + Trust Level 2: Providing reliable services
 + Trust Level 3: Offering trust-building services

-Higher Trust Level represent the increasing amount of criteria which needa to be fulfilled for a successful certification.
+Higher Trust Level represent the increasing amount of criteria which needs to be fulfilled for a successful certification.

 On the other side, the following three Assurance Levels are established:
 + Assurance Level 1: Self-Assessment